 Although a filter or a strainer may be more suitable depending on the application, the general criteria for filtration sizing and selection are generally the same as the criteria for strainer sizing and selection.

-- Temperature and pressure range.
+Temperature and pressure range.
 Filters are always rated for maximum pressure.
 Minimum pressure comes into play primarily for automatic, self-cleaning filters.
-Generally a Y strainer rather than basket strainer for high pressure over 6000 psi.
+Generally, a Y strainer rather than basket strainer is used for high pressure over 6000 psi.